dasoljlee/GAM305_Team1/README.md

 ## How were bugs identified and corrected?

+Jessi: There was a bug with the collision.
+However, Matthew was able to identify the issue and help resolve the issue.

 ## In terms of the QA and testing process, what would you do differently to impove the process?

+Jessi: I think testing the project together and going through each section everyone worked on helped see what went wrong and try to resolve the issues together.
+I don't think there would be anything different in what we can do to improve the process.

 ## What tools(chosen in Module Two) did you find successful in the development of your Alpha project?
 Why?

+Jessi: I'm not sure what the tools are.
+However, we were able to implement the map, main main and player/AI to be successful in the development of our Alpha project.

 ## Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?

 ## How did the team approach to the initial analysis of the game design document contribute to the decision to use these tools and techniques?

+Jessi: Initial, I think we were confused how to approach it, but once we got the ball rolling, we have functioning game(:

 </details>